forrestaj64/Red_vs_Blue/project2.md

 With the access credentials known, we authenticated via browser and the files in WebDAV were available.

 2 Achievements
     Detail of a secure password contained in passwd.dav exposed remotely.
     Apache version displayed.

 3 Exploitation Evidence
-Screenshots below;
+    Screenshots </images/ >

 Exploitation: No account lockout

 1 Tools & Processes
     The vulnerability was exploited using hydra, a brute force password matching tool.
 A password list file, rockyou.txt, was downloaded and utilised.

 2 Achievements
     The password for the account of ashton was determined in short order.
     The account provides access to the “secret_folder”

 3 Exploitation Evidence
-Screenshot of the hydra tool displaying the command executed and results:
+    Screenshot of the hydra tool displaying the command executed and results: </images/ >

 Exploitation: Local File Inclusion

 1 Tools & Processes
     The Metasploit framework was used to create .php packaged exploits, which were copied to the machine using curl.

     A local listener is set up.
 The php is executed and a session is opened.

-02 Achievements
+2 Achievements
     A remote session was achieved on the target machine.
 Reverse shell available

-03 Exploitation Evidence
+3 Exploitation Evidence

-Screenshots of exploits below:
+    Screenshots of exploits </images/ >

 Blue Team